eraft-io/eraft-io.github.io/cmu15455/LEC11.md

-# Lecture #11: Joins Algorithms 连接算法
+# Lecture11: Joins Algorithms 连接算法
 ## 1. Joins
 The goal of a good database design is to minimize the amount of information repetition.
 This is why we compose tables based on normalization theory.
 Joins are therefore needed to reconstruct original tables.